ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.ovhcloud.com/flavor:`

   Not a standard Openstack Octavia annotations (specific to OVHcloud).
-The size used for creating the loadbalancer, specifications can be found [here](https://www.ovhcloud.com/en/public-cloud/load-balancer/).
+The size used for creating the loadbalancer.
+Specifications can be found on [Load Balancer specifications](https://www.ovhcloud.com/en/public-cloud/load-balancer/) page.
 Authorized values => `small`,`medium`,`large`.
 Default is 'small'.

 - `service.beta.kubernetes.io/openstack-internal-load-balancer`